Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Types of Trusts

 A discretionary trust allows the trustee to decide how to distribute income and capital to beneficiaries.
-A testamentary trust is created upon the death of the grantor and is often used for estate planning.
+A testamentary trust is created upon the grantor's death and is often used for estate planning.

 Creation process

-To set up a family trust, you must draft a trust deed, choose a trustee, designate beneficiaries and transfer assets to the trust.
+To set up a family trust, you must draft a trust deed, select a trustee, designate beneficiaries, and transfer assets to the trust.
 Costs may include legal fees and trustee fees.
 It is essential to consult a legal and tax advisor to properly structure the trust and ensure it meets legal and tax requirements.

 Share buyback